-Whether you’ve been stocking up on wine for awhile or have just recently accumulated a collection during the Covid-19 crisis, you may be wondering if you should store your favorite vintages away for later enjoyment or drink them before they “go bad.”
+Whether you’ve been stocking up on wine for some time or have just recently accumulated a collection, you may be wondering if you should store your favorite vintages away for later enjoyment or drink them before they “go bad.”

 While some wines are designed to be drunk within a year and some are produced to stash away for a decade or more, the good news is that the majority of today’s wines are best enjoyed within a few years of release, so you don’t necessarily have to worry about investing in a state-of-the-art wine cellar.

-While wine doesn’t exactly expire, it can take a turn for the worse.
-Luckily, there are several precautions you can take to maintain the quality of your wine and ensure it stays fresh, whether you plan to drink it in two months, in two years, or have already opened it and are wondering how long it will last
+Wine doesn’t exactly expire, but it can take a turn for the worse.
+Luckily, there are several precautions you can take to maintain the quality of your wine and ensure it stays fresh, whether you plan to drink it in two months, in two years, or have already opened it and are wondering how long it will last.

 Tips on Proper Storage